github/codeql/docs/language/ql-handbook/predicates.rst

 Now ``getANeighbor("Belgium")`` also returns results, namely ``"France"`` and ``"Germany"``.

-For a more general discussion of recursive predicates and queries, see :ref:`recursion`.
+For a more general discussion of recursive predicates and queries, see ":ref:`recursion`."

 Kinds of predicates
 *******************